Get it on Amazon »

 It is the sons of God.
 His divine council.

-Our future hope is thus truly remarkable, because the kingdom of God that we are inheriting is not just a kingdom in which we are citizens—it is a kingdom in which we are kings.
+Our future hope is thus truly remarkable, because the kingdom of God that we are inheriting—the kingdom that God is now establishing through us—is not just a kingdom in which we are citizens.
+It is a kingdom in which we are kings.
 Viceroys of Jesus.
-It is a kingdom in which we replace the sons of God.
+It is a kingdom in which we replace the sons of God as rulers of the world.
 Jesus represents us, but we also represent him.
 We are rulers on his behalf—which means that if we are truly representing him, we have his authority: authority even over the gods.
 This is possible because we have his Spirit:

 Look at Revelation 2:26–28: